jeremyreeder/gridscout/docs/index.md

 or a militia.

-I created GridScout™ to help me in my role as a community defense analyst for my local battalion of Idaho's unorganized militia.
+I created GridScout™ to help me in my role as a community defense analyst for [my local battalion][battalion] of Idaho's unorganized militia.
 I share it to help the people of other communities in the development of their own defense capabilities.

 # How can I learn more about defense intelligence?